Best Rollers for Painting Furniture

 Mohair Mini Roller

-A common problem when using a paint roller is that it leaves a textured or bumpy finish behind.
-That’s fine if you don’t mind some texture on your furniture, but I prefer a smooth finish without bumps.
+A common problem when using a roller is that it leaves a textured or bumpy finish behind.
+That’s fine if you don’t mind some texture on your piece, but I prefer a smooth finish without bumps.

 Pros: